Halstock

 In July 2012, Halstock's Parish church of St Mary was rededicated by the Bishop of Sherborne to become "St Juthware and St Mary", in recognition of the local tradition.
 Much of the church was rebuilt in 1770, with only the 15th-century west tower not being affected.
 The nave and chancel were rebuilt again on separate dates in the 19th century.

 Halstock lies within an electoral ward of the same name, which also contains several nearby parishes including Corscombe, Evershot and Hilfield.
 The population of this ward at the 2011 census was 1,848.
-This ward is one of 32 that comprise the West Dorset parliamentary constituency, which is currently represented in the UK national parliament by the Conservative Chris Loder, who succeeded Oliver Letwin in 2019.
+This ward is one of 32 that comprise the West Dorset parliamentary constituency.